 I'm interested in enabling robots to explore extreme environments, especially underwater environments, with the goal of better understanding and protecting our planet.
-In particular, I work on SLAM (Simultaneous Localization and Mapping) for underwater multi-robot systems.
+My research focuses on Simultaneous Localization and Mapping (SLAM) and computer vision for underwater multi-robot systems.
 I'm also interested in disaster/search-and-rescue robots, bio-inspired robotics, and soft robotics.
 I'm advised by Henrik Christensen at the UCSD Contextual Robotics Institute, and co-advised by Jules Jaffe of the Scripps Institution of Oceanography.

 I am grateful to be a National Science Foundation Graduate Research Fellow and to receive additional support through a Sloan Fellowship from the Alfred P. Sloan Foundation's Minority PhD program.

-If you'd like to get in touch, send me an email at email@example.com.
+If you'd like to get in touch or collaborate, send me an email at firstname.lastname@example.org.

 Photography & Science Communication

 When I'm not in the lab, I'm on an outdoor adventure, camera in hand.
 I love being on a mountain, under the sea, or anywhere else surrounded by nature.
-Among many other activities, I enjoy backpacking, rock climbing, SCUBA and freediving, and bicycle touring.
-On the rare occasions when I am not in the lab or in the field, I also enjoy cooking, playing the cello, and attempting to restore a classic Volkswagen bus.
+Among many other activities, I enjoy backpacking, bicycle touring and bikepacking, mountain climbing, SCUBA, and freediving.
+On the rare occasions when I am not in the lab, in the field, or lost in the wilderness, I also enjoy playing the cello and piano, boxing, and attempting to restore a classic Volkswagen bus.